-- Prep and cook!
-Put on some good music, supportive shoes, and get to cooking.
+Put on some good music or your favorite podcast, supportive shoes, and get to cooking.
 Sometimes I’ll cut up veggies on Saturday morning to make cooking faster on Sunday, but it’s really not necessary.
 Just do what fits into your schedule!

 For even more meal prep tips, sample meal plans, grocery lists, and prep day guides, click on the image below to check out my books!